Aarception/Mo-information-security-portfolio/README.md

 I learned a proverb in my international experience: When two elephants wrestle, the grass gets trampled.

-That grass here has become respect, civility, understanding, constructive engagement, and resolution.
+That grass here has become respect, civility, understanding, constructive engagement, restraint, reason, and resolution.

 I apologize for the last update.
 It was inflammatory and inappropriate.